heymichellemac/heymichellemac/README.md

 </div> -->

-I'm a designer, front-end developer, and creator based in Ireland 🍀
+I'm a Technical Writer, Front-End Developer, and Creator based in Ireland 🍀

 I am currently employed as a Technical Writer + Content Creator.
 I'm also actively learning front-end development.

 In my own time I’m an online creator.
-I write articles, create digital products, release a weekly newsletter, and publish daily on social media.
+I write articles, create digital products, release a weekly newsletter, and work on fun projects.

 If you enjoy my work and find value in the things that I share here or anywhere else on the internets, maybe consider supporting me over on [Buy Me A Coffee](https://www.buymeacoffee.com/heymichellemac).